slickage/baron-demo/README.md

 # Baron Demo

-This is a small app that interfaces with Baron.
-It allows users to create invoices via a web form, rate limiting invoice creation to 5 per minute.
+This is a small app that interfaces with Baron and allows users to create invoices via a web form.

 ## Invoice Creation Form
 ![Baron Demo Screen Shot](http://i.imgur.com/rjPziRJ.png)